tkaefer/java-interview/topics/core/spring.md

 - @Conditional : register a bean only when the condition meets.
 - @ConditionalOnBean, @ConditionalOnMissingBean : bean included on presence or absence of specific beans. accepts by type or by name.
 - @ConditionalOnClass, @ConditionalOnMissingClass : Configuration classes be included based on the presence or absence of specific classes.
+- @ConditionalOnNotWebApplication, @ConditionalOnWebApplication : Configuration be included depending on whether the application is a “web application” or not.
+A web application uses Spring WebApplicationContext, defines a session scope or StandardServletEnvironment.
+- @ConditionalOnProperty: configuration be included based on the presence and value of a Spring Environment property.
+- @ConditionalOnResource: configuration be included only when a specific resource is present in the classpath.
+-